 The five finalists are:

-The winner will be announced in mid-February.
-The winning business will spend several months working with Main Street staff and consultants from RetailWorks, Inc. a Milwaukee-based interior design firm, on a renovation plan followed by a two-day transformation in late spring.
+The winner will be announced in mid-January.
+The winning business will spend several months working with Main Street staff and consultants from RetailWorks, Inc. a Milwaukee-based interior design firm, on a renovation plan, followed by a two-day transformation in late spring.

-The new downtown storefront will be formally unveiled during a public celebration.
-All eligible businesses that submitted applications for the competition will receive technical assistance from the Main Street team to help achieve their goals and improve their business.
+The new downtown storefront will be formally unveiled during a public celebration featuring state and local officials.
+All 20 businesses that submitted applications for the competition will receive technical assistance from the Main Street team to help achieve their goals and improve their business.

 Here are details on the finalists:

-Communities selected to join the prestigious program receive technical support and training needed to restore their Main Streets to centers of community activity and commerce.
-The Wisconsin Main Street Program, part of a nationwide program of the National Main Street Center, has been recognized nationally for its participation, initiatives and outcomes.
+Communities selected to join the prestigious program receive the technical support and training needed to restore their Main Streets to centers of community activity and commerce.
+The Wisconsin Main Street Program, part of a nationwide program of the National Trust for Historic Preservation, has been recognized nationally for its participation, initiatives and outcomes.

 For more information on the Wisconsin Main Street Program, visit wedc.org/MainStreet.

-The 2018 Main Street Makeover winner was Annie’s Fountain City Café in downtown Fond du Lac..
-The 2019 Makeover winner was Anthony’s 511 Barbershop in downtown Watertown.
-The 2020 Makeover winner was Ted’s Pizza Palace in downtown Menomonie.
+The 2018 Main Street Makeover winner was Annie’s Fountain City Café in downtown Fond du Lac.